UTSA-ICS/galahad/deploy/README.md

-        -b JHUAPL_Deployment_rework                    - branch in github which will be used as the code base -n STARLAB-JHUAPL                              - name of new stack going to be deployed -s ST1                                         - tag name for aws resources to have as a identifier in their name --import_stack                                 - name of CF stack that was deployed to AWS that has VPC and subnet resources
+        -b JHUAPL_Deployment_rework                    - branch in github which will be used as the code base -n STARLAB-JHUAPL                              - name of new stack going to be deployed -s ST1                                         - tag name for aws resources to have as a identifier in their name --import_stack STARLAB-JHUAPL-VPC              - name of CF stack that was deployed to AWS that has VPC and subnet resources
         --setup                                        - directive to setup
  ```